 The Job is Bigger than What You Think

-There are a few compelling arguments for doing just that.
+There are a few compelling arguments against DIY blind cleaning.
 First, there is the magnitude of the task.
 The average four-bedroom home could have up to twenty windows as well as sliding doors.
 Various blind styles could include Venetians, roller blinds, verticals, Roman blinds and others in different materials and fabrics.
 This could take a householder not hours, but days.

 If You DIY, Are you happy with the result?